Jesusjeco/jeco-speakers/README.md

    - **Add** new speakers by filling out a simple form.
    - **Edit** existing speakers by modifying their details.
    - **Delete** speakers from the list with a confirmation prompt.

-## Screenshots

-1. **Speakers List** - Displays a list of all speakers with options to edit or delete.
-2. **Add/Edit Speaker Form** - Simple form for adding or updating speaker information.

 ## Security